Coding1610/React/Lecture_C/README.md

 --> JSX is easier to read and write.
 Babel transform these expressions into a actual JS code.
 --> It also allows React to show more useful error and warning messages.

+# Example
---> Examples : Babel Parse A to B
+Babel Parse A to B

 A. const el = <h1> Hello Yash </h1>
 B. React.CreateElement("h1" , null , "Hello Yash");